Say the word "Crackerjack" to anyone of a certain age and they will almost certainly yell straight back at you "CRACK-ER-JACK!"

 voice - and indeed throughout the show whenever it was mentioned, Crackerjack became an instant teatime television hit.

-Originally introduced by ex-boxing commentator Eamonn Andrews (later to host This Is Your Life), but perhaps best remembered for it's golden era when co-hosts Leslie Crowther and Peter Glaze would perform comedy routines, introduce the guest pop act, and host the weekly quiz 'Double or Drop' (devised by Andrews in the shows early days), in which contestants were given a prize for a correct answer or a cabbage for a wrong one, and then had to hold as many as they could without dropping them.
-Win or lose everyone went home with a 'Crackerjack Pencil' -heady stuff!
+Originally introduced by ex-boxing commentator Eamonn Andrews who had previously hosted What's My Line, and who had a few months before began surprising unsuspecting personalities with a big red book for This Is Your Life, Crackerjack is perhaps best remembered for its so-called 'golden era' when co-hosts Leslie Crowther and Peter Glaze would perform comedy routines, introduce guest pop acts, and run the weekly quiz 'Double or Drop' (devised by Andrews in the show's early days), in which contestants were given a prize for a correct answer or a cabbage for a wrong one, and then had to hold as many as they could without dropping them.
+Win or lose everyone went home with a 'Crackerjack Pencil.'

 The series was green-lit in 1955 by Freda Lingstrom (may her name be mentioned in hallowed tones) from an idea by producer Johnny Downes.
 Downes had quite a colourful history; he had received a DFC for his exploits as a wartime RAF pilot, had been a circus ring master, stage manager and floor manager at the BBC before doing a producers’ course at the Corporation.
 The show was intended to have a short run - in the end it ran for 29 series, 451 episodes (of which a criminal 303 are missing from the archives) and nearly forty years.